bavc/avaa/preservation_glossary.md

 **<a id="sque" name="sque"></a>Squeal** Undesirable audio effect that is typically caused by a build up of debris on a guide or <span style="text-decoration: underline;">[head](#head)</span>.
 Sometimes a cleaning of the offending surface will eliminate the squeal.
 Squeal is also caused by the tape having poor [lubrication](#lubr) or losing its lubrication with age.
 A solution is to overcoat a tape with a lubricant solution, which will eliminate the squeal so a copy can be made.

-**<a id="stan" name="stan"></a>Standards** A set of common guidelines such as for recording and playback processes,physical media and storage, which have been developed by the following commitees:
+**<a id="stan" name="stan"></a>Standards** A set of common guidelines such as for recording and playback processes,physical media and storage, which have been developed by the following committees:

 **AIIM** - [Association for Information and Image Management](/web/20150928032745/http://www.aiim.org/article_aiim.asp?ID=18274)